shivani566/ml-project2/README.md

 # ml-project2
-It is basically music recommender system
+It is basically mood based music recommender system